 - Preheat the oven to 350°.

 - Butter an deep dish 8-inch round cake pan.
 Sprinkle the bottom with 2 tablespoons of the brown sugar.

 - In a large skillet, combine 3/4 cup of brown sugar with 1/2 stick of butter and cook over moderately low heat until the butter is melted.
 Add the pineapple and cook over moderately low heat, stirring occasionally, about 20 minutes or pineapple is tender.
-Using a slotted spoon, arrange the slices in the cake pan, overlapping them if necessary. then pour the pan juices over the pineapple.
+Using a slotted spoon, arrange the slices in the cake pan, overlapping them if necessary, then pour the pan juices over the pineapple, set aside.

 - Spoon the batter over the pineapple and spread it evenly.

 - Bake for about 40 minutes, until the cake is deep golden.
 Let cool for 5 minutes on a rack.
 Run a knife around the edge of the cake, invert it onto a plate and remove the pan.

 - Replace any pineapple that may have stuck to the pan.
 Serve warm or at room temperature.